 Everyone does lead generation--but what is a lead?

 Okay, as is my wont, I want to start right at the bottom: let's try to understand exactly what a lead.

-We can roughly translate this as "potential buyer"-that is, any person (or company) who shows interest in your product or service, and who by virtue of that interest shares a name, email address, or in some cases even a phone number with you.
+We can roughly translate this as "potential buyer"-this is any person (or company) who shows interest in your product or service, and who precisely by virtue of that interest shares a name, email address, or in some cases even a phone number with you.